Lee Mead has revealed the results of his recent hair transplant, seven months after undergoing the procedure.

-Boy George has revealed that he underwent a hair transplant in order to combat hair loss.
+Last year Boy George revealed that he underwent a hair transplant in order to combat hair loss.

-Boy George isn't the only celebrity to open up about having a hair transplant.
-Earlier this year Robbie Williams shared that he had previously undergone the procedure in 2013, and in 2020 was keen to have a further treatment, but was told this wasn't possible as his hair was now too thin.
+Meanwhile Robbie Williams also shared that he had previously undergone the procedure in 2013, and in 2020 was keen to have a further treatment, but was told this wasn't possible as his hair was now too thin.

 What does the hair transplant procedure involve?

 Follicular Unit Extraction (FUE) hair transplant treatments are now widely known as one of the best transplant techniques.
-This is compared to Follicular Unit Transplantation (FUT) which was previously the standard procedure for years.
+This is compared to Follicular Unit Transplantation (FUT) which was previously the standard procedure.

-"FUE is a process that replaces lost or thinning hair by taking healthy follicles from a donor area of the head (usually the back and sides) and transplanting them to a thinning area of the head, such as the hairline or crown," explains Mr Khan.
+"FUE is a process that replaces lost or thinning hair by taking healthy follicles from a donor area of the head (usually the back and sides) and transplanting them to a thinning area of the head, such as the hairline or crown," explains Nadeem Uddin Khan, CEO of Harley Street Hair Clinic.
 "FUE is a minimally invasive hair restoration option carried out under local anaesthetic, that achieves the best and most natural results."

 During the procedure, local anaesthetic is injected into the donor area of the scalp, with patients awake and able to chat to their surgeon while undergoing treatment.